Seonghak35/Seonghak35.github.io/_news/eaai.md

 related_posts: false
 ---

-Our paper on **teaching sample-specific knowledge via separated distillation** has been accepted in *Engineering Applications of Artificial Intelligence*.
+I am excited to share that my first-author paper on **teaching sample-specific knowledge via separated distillation** has been accepted to *Engineering Applications of Artificial Intelligence*.